Welcome to the English Department at Moorpark College

 - distinguish between fact and opinion and recognize a critic's individual and cultural perspective and bias.

-- use critical thinking concepts and terms to connect evidence to logical conclusions.
+- apply critical thinking concepts and terms to connect evidence to logical conclusions.

 - distinguish among fact, inference, and judgment in drawing conclusions.